Australian Industry Standards improves reporting, security and productivity with Microsoft Dynamics NAV

 timesheets that would link to the projects, removing manual aspects of the workflow.”

 In mid-2017, AIS commenced a process to source a new finance system that could better meet the organisation’s reporting, operational and security requirements.

-Technical Solution: Local partner, EBS delivered MS Dynamics NAV on time and on budget
+The journey: Local partner, EBS delivered Dynamics NAV on time and on budget

 Mrs Perry said the essential requirements for a new system were its ability to report actual expenditure against budget through project structures, to enable staff to complete timesheets linked to various projects and to deliver electronic invoice approvals.
 AIS also wanted the new system to work easily with other Microsoft programs, allowing seamless integration with Word, PowerPoint, Excel and Power BI.

 AIS selected Microsoft Dynamics NAV at the end of the 2017.
 The software went live on April 1, 2018, with the EBS implementation on time and on budget.
 Mrs Perry said AIS had received positive feedback from industry peers about both Microsoft Dynamics NAV and EBS.
 “Success is not only the system, it’s also the implementation partner,” she said.
 “That EBS is a local company was a big plus for us as well.”